temporalio/edu-errstrat-python-code/exercises/sagas/README.md

 ## Part A: Review your new rollback Activities and custom Error

-This Exercise uses the same structure as in the previous Exercises — meaning that it will fail at the very end on `ProcessCreditCard` if you provide it with a bad credit card number.
+This Exercise uses the same structure as in the previous Exercises — meaning that it will fail at the very end on `process_credit_card` if you provide it with a bad credit card number.

 Three new Activities have been created to demonstrate rollback actions.